Cuyahoga Valley National Park: Indigenous history

+The Hopewell Culture inhabited the area by ~200AD and constructed the Everett Mound near Everett within the park.

 No Native American tribes currently have federal recognition in Ohio; however, the former inhabitants of the Cuyahoga Valley were Native Americans.
-The Wyandot, Iroquois, Ottawa, Objibwe, Munsee, Potawatomi, Miami, Catawba, and Shawnee all lived in or traversed this area, but the Lenapé Nation, also known as the Lenape’wàk or Delaware Nation, are considered "the Grandfathers" of many Native Nations of the upper Ohio River Valley.
+The Wyandot, Iroquois, Ottawa, Ojibwe, Munsee, Potawatomi, Miami, Catawba, and Shawnee all lived in or traversed this area, but the Lenapé Nation, also known as the Lenape’wàk or Delaware Nation, are considered "the Grandfathers" of many Native Nations of the upper Ohio River Valley.
 They had a democratic and egalitarian sociopolitical structure where leaders (sachem) consulted elders who advocated for the expectations of the people before decisions were made.
 The Lenapé were actively involved in long-distance trade networks and were highly skilled at creating goods and art such as pottery, stone weaponry, clothing, and baskets.
 Wars, coercive treaties, and legislative changes in the eighteenth and nineteenth centuries resulted in Lenapé movement both west and south from their geographic origins in present-day New York City, the lower Hudson Valley, eastern Pennsylvania, New Jersey, and northern Delaware, through the Ohio River Valley and Cuyahoga Valley, to current residencies primarily in Oklahoma and Ontario, Canada.

 Land was vitally important to the Lenapé Nation.
 The fur trade required large hunting grounds, as did agriculture, which served as their central food source.
 As the Lenapé Nation was pushed west, ecological consistencies between present-day Pennsylvania and Ohio allowed them to continue similar agricultural, hunting, and fishing practices; however, as treaties and violent conflicts continued, the Lenapé were not permitted sufficient time to develop a relationship with land in the Ohio River Valley.
 While being pushed west, the Lenapé turned to each other to form alliances between Lenapé communities to preserve culture, territory, and resources.

 The Lenapé’s hunting practices changed with the introduction of the fur trade.
 After contact with Europeans, the emphasis on hunting began to shift towards the demands of fur production rather than prioritizing sustainability.
 Because of this shift in Lenapé hunting practices, the populations of beavers and other fur-bearing animals plummeted.
 These trade networks depended on waterways used by indigenous people through the seventeenth and eighteenth centuries:

 Portage Path was located in modern-day Summit County, Ohio.
 The trail connected the Cuyahoga and Tuscarawas Rivers and was approximately eight miles in length.
 American Indians used this path to transport their canoes overland from one river to the other.
 Using canoes, American Indians could travel by water from the Great Lakes to the Gulf of Mexico except for this small section.
 Today, most of the path is located in the city of Akron, Ohio, although interested parties can follow signs that trace the path between the two rivers.
 Portage County received its name from Portage Path.